douglasteeple/RoboND-Perception-Project/README.md

 		pcl_collision_pub.publish(ros_composite_map)
 ```

-I also wrote `ros_to_pcl2` a function that concatenates to ros messages and creates a compsite pcl map.
+I  wrote `ros_to_pcl2`, a function that concatenates to ros messages and creates a composite map.

-16. I loaded up the `challenge.world` scenario to try to get the perception pipeline working there.
+15. I loaded up the `challenge.world` scenario to try to get the perception pipeline working there.
 ![Challenge World](output/challenge.jpg)

 To make the models and worlds more consistent I copied challenge.world to test4.world and test3.yaml to test4.yaml.
 In this way I could just set the scene number to 4 to run the challenge.
 I added a command line parameter `with_collision_map` to enable scanning for objects to the left and right of center.